 - 1. The Board shall consist of no less than 13 and no more than 25 members, be representative of the general membership and projects serving homeless sub-populations, and include at least one homeless or formerly homeless individual. - 2.
-The Board members shall consist of one permanently represented seat and those that are not. - a.
-The permanently represented seats shall be: At least one homeless or formerly homeless individual.
-This position shall be considered to fill the role of "advocate," but may also meet the required representation of another community representative, such as a business. - b.
-Other seats not permanently filled by the above mentioned representative shall be: - organizations and projects serving homeless sub-populations (such as persons with substance use disorders; persons with HIV/AIDS, veterans, the chronically homeless, families with children, unaccompanied youth, the seriously mentally ill, and victims of domestic violence, dating violence, sexual assault, and stalking), - ii. local businesses, - iii.
-Lee County Schools, - iv. local governments, - v. public housing authorities, - vi. elected officials. - vii. private philanthropists, - viii. affordable housing developers - ix. law enforcement, and - x. other interested advocates. - 3.
-No organization may have more than one representative on the Board, and no constituency may hold more than 35% of the Board seats. - 4.
-Potential Board Members must submit a Board Member application to the current Board Chair or Vice-Chair prior to the July General Membership meeting.
-Applications for membership will be reviewed and voted upon by the general membership. - 5.
-All terms of Board Membership shall be 1 calendar year in length, beginning in August. - 6.
+All terms of Board Membership shall be 1 calendar year in length, beginning in August. - 3.
 The seat of any representative that is absent without providing notification for two or more meetings will be declared vacated. - a.
 Repetitive absences with notification will be reviewed by the Board to determine if a representatives seat should be vacated. - b.
 Board members may assign one alternate representative from their organization to attend meetings in their absence.
 The alternate must complete a membership application and conflict of interest form. - c.
-Meeting attendance via phone or online webinar is not considered an absence. - 7.
-This process to select Board members shall be reviewed by the General Membership at least every five years. - 8.
+Meeting attendance via phone or online webinar is not considered an absence. - 4.
+The process to select Board members shall be reviewed by the General Membership at least every five years. - 5.
 The officers, consisting of a Chair and a Vice-Chair, shall be elected by the Board at the August Board meeting.
-Nominations will be taken at the beginning of the meeting and a majority favorable vote shall determine the officers. - 9.
-Officers shall not be compensated for their services as such officers. - 10.
-Officers may not serve more than two consecutive terms. - 11.
-The Chair is responsible to: - a. coordinate with the County and Coalition to review policies, procedures, and project performance; - b. lead CoC Governing Board Meetings in accordance with Robert's Rules of Order; - c. maintain board member attendance record and notify representatives that have been absent without cause for two or more meetings; - d. provide semi-annual updates to the CoC General Membership; - e. solicit new board members; - f. sign any required and/or necessary documents on behalf of the CoC in Lee County. - 12.
+Nominations will be taken at the beginning of the meeting and a majority favorable vote shall determine the officers - 6.
+Officers shall not be compensated for their services as such officers. - 7.
+Officers may not serve more than two consecutive terms. - 8.
+The Chair is responsible to: - a. coordinate with the County and Coalition to review policies, procedures, and project performance; - b. lead CoC Governing Board Meetings in accordance with Robert's Rules of Order; - c. maintain board member attendance record and notify representatives that have been absent without cause for two or more meetings; - d. provide semi-annual updates to the CoC General Membership; - e. solicit new board members; - f. sign any required and/or necessary documents on behalf of the CoC in Lee County. - 9.
 The Vice-Chair is responsible to fulfill the duties and obligations of the Chair in his or her absence.